Support Strategies

 At Home

-Strategies include collaborative problem-solving, using indirect language for requests, providing flexible routines, and creating safe spaces for downtime.
+Strategies include collaborative problem-solving, using indirect language, offering flexible routines, minimizing demands, and creating safe spaces for downtime.

 Drawing, education and teacher with children in classroom for learning, students and creative art.
 Growth, kindergarten and academy with woman and kids at school for helping and child development